charles8ff/PrinterMonitoringSystemMSMK/README.md

 I have used the [OpenCV documentation](https://docs.opencv.org/4.x/index.html) in order to setup the webcam resolution and gain access safely to the webcam.

 I have consulted many sites and resources, including this [Stack Overflow post](https://stackoverflow.com/questions/63501504/python-logging-iso8601-timestamp-with-milliseconds-and-timezone-using-config-fi) that had a very similar approach to use the ISO8601 in the logs.

-## Additional Documentations

-Further reading at CCCU Blackboard under the instructions of the assignment.